Department of Visual Arts: Contract Lecturer Positions for Spring/Summer 2025

 Faculty of Social Sciences and Humanities/Department of English

-Lakehead University, Thunder Bay, (on campus), invites applications for a Contract Lecturer in the Department of English.
+Lakehead University, Thunder Bay or Orillia Campus, online, invites applications for a Contract Lecturer in the Department of English.
 Applications are requested to teach:

 Qualifications Preferred: Ph.
-D. (English) or M.A. or M.F.A. in Creative Writing; experience teaching creative writing at the university level.
+D. in English, experience literature at the university level.
 Candidates lacking the specific degree qualification, but who possess an appropriate combination of experience and other academic qualifications are also encouraged to apply.
 Experience with experiential learning and online or alternative modes of delivery is highly desired.

 Lakehead is a comprehensive university with a reputation for innovative programs and cutting-edge research.
 Our campuses are located in Thunder Bay on the traditional lands of the Fort William First Nation, Signatory to the Robinson Superior Treaty of 1850 and in Orillia on the traditional territory of the Anishinaabeg, and Rama First Nation.
 Lakehead University acknowledges the history that many nations hold in the areas around our campuses and is committed to a relationship with Métis and Inuit and First Nations peoples.
 Lakehead has approximately 10,000 students and 2,160 faculty and staff.
 With an emphasis on collaborative learning and independent critical thinking and a multidisciplinary teaching approach, Lakehead offers a variety of degree and diploma programs at the undergraduate, graduate, and doctoral levels through its nine faculties, including Business Administration, Education, Engineering, Health and Behavioural Sciences, Natural Resources Management, Science and Environmental Studies, Social Sciences and Humanities, Graduate Studies, and Faculty of Law.
 For further information, please visit: www.lakeheadu.ca.